 - Do not remove the radiator cap while engine and radiator are still hot.
-Always check coolant level visually at the see-through coolant reservoir. - Never get beneath a vehicle that is held up by a jack only. - Do not mix different construction types of tires on the vehicle, such as radial, bias, or belted tires, as vehicle handling may be affected.
+Always check coolant level visually at the see-through coolant reservoir. - Never get beneath a vehicle that is held up by a leveling system (if equipped), or a jack only. - Always release the air prior to getting under the vehicle (if equipped). - Do not mix different construction types of tires on the vehicle, such as radial, bias, or belted tires, as vehicle handling may be affected.
 Replace tires with exact size, type, and load range. - Refer to the chassis manual for complete maintenance precautions and recommendations.